tsigouris007/wpull-website-clone/README.md

 ![ksnip_20211224-174250](https://user-images.githubusercontent.com/10864434/147363221-6f42fb91-da3b-4b12-8287-552afac651cd.png)

 ## Keep in mind
 After running files are created on your filesystem (wherever you specified them).
-Also when running the web server you need these files to serve your cloned website.
-This is best practice, but it works pretty well and does your trick. \
+Also when running the web server you need these files to serve your cloned website so you should not delete them.
+This is not best practice, but it works pretty well and does your trick. \
 Also cloning websites and tricking users into harvesting traffic or credentials is not legal and you should use only for educational purposes.
 ## Result
 This will produce a directory that includes all website specified cloned contents, a log file and a warc zipped file. \